 Recently, Apidog has focused efforts on upgrading and enhancing automation testing capabilities and performance.
 Below we describe some of the key new features and upgrades:

 The overall layout of the automated testing module has been improved and upgraded.
-The concept of "test suites" has been removed, and "test cases" are now called "test scenarios" and displayed in a directory tree + tabbed pages format for clearer organization and presentation.
+The concept of "test suites" has been removed, and "test cases" are now called "test scenario" and displayed in a directory tree + tabbed pages format for clearer organization and presentation.

 The test scenario orchestration interface has also been optimized for more intuitive interactions.
 Information display is clearer, parameter readability is strengthened, and interactions are now more streamlined and logical.

-Scenario Instance
+Test Scenario Instance

 Automation testing is the highlight feature of Apidog, you can easily create an API and run a test.
 Moreover, To meet more tester needs, a new "Scenario Instance" feature has been added.
 After orchestrating test steps in a test scenario, you can "Save as Scenario Instance" to capture the configured runtime parameters as an instance under that scenario.